noahehall/theBookOfNoah/0current/koa.md

     - state: object; per req|res cycle
       - namespace (object) for passing info through middleware and to your frontend views
     - app: koa app refernces
+    - cookies: cookie logic
+      - get(name, options)
+      - set(name, value, prop)
+        - prop.maxAge: ms from Date.now for expiry
+        - props.signed: sign the cookie value
+        - props.expires: date for expiration
+        - props.path: '/' default
+        - props.domain
+        - secure:
+        - httpOnly: true default; server-accessible cookie
+        - overwrite: false default; whther to overwrite previously set cookies of the same name
+          - when set to true: all cookies set during the request cycle with the same name are filterd out of the `set-cookie`
+    - throw(status, msg, props)
+      - throw an error with a .status prop (500 default)
 # examples
 ```js
   // koa app